junhoyeo/vercel-submodules/README.md

 Go to the [**Build & Development Settings** section](https://vercel.com/docs/concepts/deployments/configure-a-build#build-and-development-settings) and override **Build Command** with `vercel-submodules --all && (...)`.
 Such as `vercel-submodules --all && yarn build`.

+Once configured, `vercel-submodules` take care of everything.
+It automatically detects all submodules(or only configured ones) and indicated commit hashes.
+You don't have to update anything again.

 ## Clone all Submodules

 ```